PayPrecisePremium UK Salary Tools

 ANI can fall to about £99,000.
 A qualifying gross pension contribution can move someone back below the £100,000 Personal Allowance taper line.

-Why it matters: the right pension figure can change the threshold outcome completely.
+The lever: the right pension figure can change the threshold outcome completely.

 Example 3